alpacon

 }

-Once the request finished successfully, alpacon will execute it via alpamon.
-Corresponding command instance will be returned.
-You can check the result later via GET /api/events/commands/<id>/.
+Once the request is successfully completed, alpacon will execute it via alpamon.
+A corresponding command instance will be returned.
+You can check the result later using: GET /api/events/commands/<id>/.

 Running an arbitrary command

-You can run an arbitrary command on the system that alpamon is installed.
-Your commands will run with your account privilege.
+You can run an arbitrary command on the system where alpamon is installed.
+These commands will be executed with your account privileges.

 Request: